 How to make Cheese Enchiladas:

-Bake for 20-25 minutes or until hot and bubbly.
+Bake at 350°F for 20-25 minutes, until hot and bubbly.
 Remove from oven and top with shredded cabbage, cotija cheese, chopped tomatoes, and a drizzle of sour cream.
+Enjoy with a side of refried beans, Mexican Rice, and Horchata.

 Make Ahead and Freezing Instructions:

-To Freeze: Assemble enchiladas then cover in plastic wrap and tinfoil.
-Freeze for up to 1 month.
-Let thaw overnight in the refrigerator before uncovering and baking.
+To Freeze: Follow the recipe instructions through assembling, but don't bake it.
+Cover the pan with plastic wrap then tinfoil and keep in the freezer for up to 1 month.
+Let it thaw completely overnight in the refrigerator before uncovering and baking.

 Recipe Variations:

-• Chicken and Cheese Enchiladas: Add shredded chicken to the enchiladas, or check out my Loaded Chicken Enchiladas recipe.
+• Chicken and Cheese Enchiladas: Fill each enchilada with cooked, shredded chicken and cheese, or check out my Loaded Chicken Enchiladas recipe.

-• Cheese Enchiladas with Green Sauce: Swap out the red enchilada sauce for salsa verde or green enchilada sauce.
+• Cheese Enchiladas with Green Sauce: Use salsa verde or green enchilada sauce instead of the red.

 Serve With: